-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Facilities Inspection Tool 2019-20 "Good" Rating given during the 2021- Will continue to maintain a "Good" rating each year Annual Parent/Student Safety Survey participation 2019-20 Survey Participation on survey was 25% of the parents.
-31% of parents responded We will increase Participation on Parent/Student Surveys from 25% to 35% Suspension Rate Due to Distance Learning during the 2020-21 school year, we chose to look at suspension data from the 2019-20 school year.
-There was a 0% suspension rate Will continue to maintain a low suspension rate of .02% or below
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Facilities Inspection Tool 2019-20 "Good" Rating A "Fair" Rating was given during the 2021- 22 school year A "Fair" Rating was given during the 2022- 23 school year Will continue to maintain a "Good" rating each year Annual Parent/Student Safety Survey participation 2019-20 Survey Participation on survey was 25% of the parents.
+31% of parents responded 38% of parents responded We will increase Participation on Parent/Student Surveys from 25% to 35% Suspension Rate Due to Distance Learning during the 2020-21 school year, we chose to look at suspension data from the 2019-20 school year.
+There was a 0% suspension rate There was a 0% suspension rate Will continue to maintain a low suspension rate of .02% or below

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 In 2019-20 the suspension rate was .02% (3 days) and .01% (1 day) Expulsion Rate 0% Expulsion Rate We continued to maintain a 0% expulsion rate.
-Will continue to maintain a 0% expulsion rate Staff participating in professional development for Digital Citizenship 100% of teachers in intermediate grades participated in Digital Citizenship training We continue to have a 100% participation rate by our staff Will continue 100% teacher participation in Digital Citizenship training Parent Satisfaction on Parent surveys 94% of the parents feel "very good" or "good" about their child's safety at Kenwood School 94% feel "Very Good" or "Good" about their student's safety at Kenwood School Will maintain a high percentage of 95% or more, of parent agreement that Kenwood School is a safe place for their children
+We continued to maintain a 0% expulsion rate.
+Will continue to maintain a 0% expulsion rate Staff participating in professional development for Digital Citizenship 100% of teachers in intermediate grades participated in Digital Citizenship training We continue to have a 100% participation rate by our staff We continue to have a 100% participation rate by our staff Will continue 100% teacher participation in Digital Citizenship training Parent Satisfaction on Parent surveys 94% of the parents feel "Great" or "average" about their child's safety at Kenwood School 94% feel "Great" or "Average" about their student's safety at Kenwood School 91% feel "Great" or Average about their child's safety at Kenwood School.
+Will maintain a high percentage of 95% or more, of parent agreement that Kenwood School is a safe place for their children

-Action # Title Description Total Funds Contributing 1.1 Condition of facilities Determine the time frame for implementation of facilities master plan projects. \$0.00 No 1.2 Maintenance of facilities Maintain Maintenance and Custodial Staff \$264,088.00 No 1.3 Community Feedback Continue to administer Parent/Family or Student School Climate Survey alternately to receive community feedback on safety of the \$0.00 No
+Action # Title Description Total Funds Contributing 1.1 Condition of facilities Determine the time frame for implementation of facilities master plan projects to be completed with funding from Measure F G.O.
+Bond \$250,000.00 No 1.2 Maintenance of facilities Maintain Maintenance and Custodial Staff \$270,672.00 No 1.3 Community Feedback Continue to administer Parent/Family or Student School Climate Survey alternately to receive community feedback on safety of the \$0.00 No

-Action # Title Description Total Funds Contributing school to maintain percentage of parents, students and staff who agree that Kenwood School is a safe environment 1.4 Parent Education and Emotional Climate Continue Parent Education and Toolbox programs and modify as needed.
-Focus on "mindfulness" program in 2021-22 \$500.00 No 1.5 Maintenance of Technology Maintain IT Coordinator Position \$10,923.00 No 1.6 Intenet Access for unduplicated students Open wireless network before and after school Monday through Friday to provide internet access for Low Income and English Learner families who do not have access at home \$0.00 Yes 1.7 Student Social and Emotional Health Maintain School Counselor position \$98,958.00 No 1.8 Playground Safety Maintain Yard Supervision position \$12,100.00 No 1.9 Access to Technology Replace Chromebooks and Admin CPUs per rotation plan \$5,000.00 No
+Action # Title Description Total Funds Contributing school to maintain percentage of parents, students and staff who agree that Kenwood School is a safe environment 1.4 Parent Education and Emotional Climate Continue Parent Education and Toolbox programs and modify as needed .
+Focus on "mindfulness" programs and "Math Night" in 2023-24 \$500.00 No 1.5 Maintenance of Technology Maintain IT Coordinator Position \$12,170.00 No 1.6 Intenet Access for unduplicated students Open wireless network before and after school Monday through Friday to provide internet access for Low Income and English Learner families who do not have access at home Yes 1.7 Student Social and Emotional Health Maintain School Counselor position \$120,056.00 No 1.8 Playground Safety Maintain Yard Supervision position \$14,386.00 No 1.9 Access to Technology Replace Chromebooks and Admin CPUs per rotation plan \$7,500.00 No